CASE STUDY: The Whittaker’s Big Egg Hunt

 The egg was then taken by our craftsman who worked to bring out the deep natural qualities of the swamp Kauri and tidied the natural defects which the CNC team had machined around.
 Jackson delivered as usual on both a tight turnaround and budget.

 A total of 100 ‘Big Eggs’ were made and displayed around the country, and then auctioned off for the Starship Foundation, raising a total of $204,333 for the national children’s hospital.
-Jackson was thrilled to be a part of this egg-siting charity event.
+Jackson was thrilled to be a part of this egg-citing charity event.